Credit Score for Apartments: Complete Guide to Rental Checks

 4. Start with share houses:

-• Then apply for solo apartment with rental reference
+• Then apply for a solo flat with a rental ref

-Reality check: Most first-time renters (16-17 year olds planning ahead) won't have credit history.
-That's normal and manageable with the right strategy.
+Reality check: Most new renters (16-17 year olds planning ahead) won't have credit history.
+That's normal.
+You can manage it with the right plan.

 Building a Strong First Bid